forward-motion/commentbox.io/docs/PLUGIN.md

 #### Pinning comments

 "Pinning" a comment keeps it at the top of the level it's in.
 Pinning top-level comments is a great way to signify importance.
 To pin a comment, simply hover on the comment you'd like to pin, and the option will appear.

+#### Locking or disabling comments

+If you are a moderator of a project subscribed to the Moderation Plus add-on, the options to lock or disable comments on a page will be visible on the header of the comment box.

+*Locking* means that any existing comments on the page will remain visible, but no new comments can be made.

+*Disabling* means that no new comments can be made, and any existing comments will no longer be visible.